ashishtele/ashishtele.github.io/_posts/2021-04-06-Market_mix_modeling_Robyn.md

 ---
 layout: single
-title: Market Mix Modeling using Robyn!
+title: Automated Marketing Mix Modeling using Robyn!
 author: Ashish Tele
-excerpt: "MMM solutions are an integral part of the marketing analytics team.
-Robyn is an automated Marketing Mix Modeling code."
+excerpt: "Robyn is an automated Marketing Mix Modeling code.
+It aims to reduce human bias by means of ridge regression and revolutionary algorithms."
-description: "MMM solutions are an integral part of the marketing analytics team.
-Robyn is an automated Marketing Mix Modeling code."
+description: "Robyn is an automated Marketing Mix Modeling code.
+It aims to reduce human bias by means of ridge regression and revolutionary algorithms."
 comments: true
 tags: ["Data Science","R","Data Scientist","India","USA","MMM","Python","Market Mix Modeling"]
 published: true